emrekavur/CHAOS-evaluation/README.md

 1) Evaluation of sample submission (`example3D.m`)

 This is an evaluation of a sample submission placed in Data_3D\Segmentation.
 The segmented and reference data are stored in series of PNG files.
 They are imported as 3D volumes.
 DICOM files are used for their header info which is used for transforming voxel values into real-world values.

-Just running of `example3D.m` file is enough to perform the evaluation. (natsort.m and natsortfiles.m files are used to import files in right order. https://uk.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort)
+The script is ready for use.
+After downloading repo, just running of `example3D.m` file is enough to perform the evaluation. (`natsort.m` and `natsortfiles.m` files are used to import files in right order. https://uk.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort)

 2) Comparison of metrics with different artefacts (`example2D_metric_compare.m`)